johnteske/fmail-dev/README.md

 ## To do

 #### Development and watch task
-* `grunt watch` default to all folders in src unless project is specified
+* default `grunt watch` should watch all folders in `src` if project is not specified
-* default `grunt` task should build once, accepts project parameter
+* default `grunt` task should build once and accept project parameter
-* upload local images to server
+* upload local images to ftp server
 * fix, streamline pdf previews

 #### Project creation